What does art have to do with thinking like water?

 Even though teaching about Bob Ross wasn’t on my list of priorities, toward the end of my career, I did show a brief video of him just because it was a fun and optimistic piece to show at the end of the year.
 There was one single line in this clip (see below) which had always intrigued me, “think like water.”

-I decided I wanted to go explore the concept of thinking like water at a nearby hiking trail.
+I decided I wanted to go explore this concept at a nearby hiking trail.
 A river winds through this nature preserve.
 It was quite nostalgic when my husband and I were there as we spent many peaceful afternoons on this path with our children when they were young.
 This seemed the best place in the world to contemplate how to think like water.

 Here are ten ways I perceived we could think like water.